kongo2002/nyx/README.markdown

         port_check: 27017
 ```

 A process restart will be triggered if the port is not opened.
+This check will
+be active after `startup_delay` seconds only (`30` by default) in order to
+account for application initialization.

 ##### Check HTTP endpoint